Updated

 This caramel apple cider is also a “skinny” recipe that has less sugar without losing the flavor, so you don’t have to feel guilty about indulging in this delicious beverage.
 You can make this recipe with or without alcohol, so it’s truly something everyone will love!
 Add the vodka for parties, or leave it out for family gatherings.

-The leaves are changing, the weather is crisp, and our house is filled with the amazing smells of Autumn coming straight from my crockpot.
+The leaves are changing, the weather is crisp, and our house is filled with the amazing smells of autumn coming straight from my crockpot.

 Crockpot Apple Cider Recipe